DavesCodeMusings/ftpdlite/QUICKSTART.md

 # FTPdLite QuickStart
 This guide shows how to get an FTPdLite server up and running with minimal fuss.
 All commands assume the use of MicroPython's MPRemote on a Windows system.
 Just replace _PORT_ with your microcontroller's COM port.
-For different tools and operating system, please adjust accordingly.
+For different development tools and operating system, please adjust accordingly.

 ## Install FTPdLite with MIP
 ```
-py.exe -m mpremote connect PORT mip install github:DavesCodeMusings/ftpdlite
+mpremote connect PORT mip install github:DavesCodeMusings/ftpdlite
 ```

 This downloads ftpdlite.py to the microcontroller's /lib directory.

 ## Upload boot.py
 ```
-py.exe -m mpremote connect PORT cp 'boot.py' ':boot.py'
+mpremote connect PORT cp 'boot.py' ':boot.py'
 ```

 The goal of boot.py is to get the microcontroller attached to the network and set the time via NTP.